dwave-training/two-qubit-interactions/README.rst

   python two_implies.py

+Here is a definition of the implies function, from Wikipedia:

+The concept of logical implication is associated with an operation on two logical values, typically the values of two propositions, that produces a value of false just in case the first operand is true and the second operand is false.

-The implies function in logic has the following truth table:
+Hence, the implies function in logic has the following truth table:

 === === ==========
 X   Y   result